FlorianNelles/CI-Upgrader/README.md

   - Copies all relevant directories and files from the old CI3 to the new CI4 project
 - **Edit Files**
   - Convert CI3 files/settings into CI4 (Config, Languages, Migrations, Routes)
-  - Use kenjis upgrade-helper to make CI3 code compatible (Controllers, Models, Libraries)
+  - Use Kenji Suzukis upgrade-helper to make CI3 code compatible (Controllers, Models, Libraries)
 - **Create UpgradeLog**
   - This created file contains all informations about the upgrade process and all tasks the CI-Upgrader has executed